kevinding0218/InterviewDocuments/Q and A/BQ/Salary.md

 #### What's your expected salary
 - Hey I'm just curious, what's the compensation band for this position?
 - I actually haven't put much thought into this.
 This is a really important thing, so let me take some time to just think about this and can we revisit this later?
+- I am very glad you ask about this, but my top priority is finding the right fit, so once we
 #### How does the salary range sound to you?
 Do you like this number?
 - That's a really good start
 #### When got the job offer